 Each academic school year the Child Development Center sponsors at least (4) Parent Education workshops on topics from information we gathered from families at enrollment.

-Parents are encouraged to participate in the program 12 hours per semester.
-These hours can be fulfilled by attending meetings, educational workshops, engagement activities, and/or work days.
+Parents are encouraged to participate in the program 10 hours per semester.
+These hours can be fulfilled by attending monthly center meetings, educational workshops, engagement activities, and/or work days.